 Today’s show will demonstrate how to create new markets through the development of new products.
 We are also going to demonstrate how to attract new customers to an existing product, and how to convince current customers to buy more of an existing product.
 This is a deep dive on product strategy.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to the product phase of the corporate strategy on pages 72 – 77 of the PDF.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Sudhakar Ramakrishna, the Chief Executive Officer of Pulse Secure.
 Pulse Secure is a leading provider of secure access and mobile security solutions to both enterprises and service providers.
 As companies increase productivity through the adoption of cloud and an ever-mobile workforce, Pulse Secure provides the security to safeguard your company.
 Listen as Sudhakar demonstrates how to:

 - Attract new customers to an existing product.